MicrosoftDocs/win32/desktop-src/WmiCoreProv/msmcainfo.md

 ---
-Description: 'An abstract base class from which all Machine Check Architecture (MCA) provider data classes, such as MSMCAInfo\_RawMCAData, are derived.
-This class is available only in 64-bit Windows systems.' ms.assetid: '22ec8343-fc4f-4b14-9354-26b5d6a6fe09'
+Description: An abstract base class from which all Machine Check Architecture (MCA) provider data classes, such as MSMCAInfo\_RawMCAData, are derived.
+This class is available only in 64-bit Windows systems. ms.assetid: 22ec8343-fc4f-4b14-9354-26b5d6a6fe09
 title: MSMCAInfo class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # MSMCAInfo class